dogeil/poggersbot/README.txt

 1) make a new text file in the same folder as main.py

-3) write "TOKEN=token" but replacing the lowercase token with your own (and removing the "quotation marks") inside of the text file
+3) write "TOKEN=token" but replacing the lowercase token with your own (and removing the "quotation marks") inside of the text file (for example: TOKEN=NzjTkLO...)

 4) rename it to ".env" (not ".env.txt", just ".env")